rentzsch/jsongo/README.md

     database/
     └─collection.json

 In general it's a bad idea to put non-Jsongo `*.json` files in a Jsongo database directory.
-The code assumes that all JSON files in a database is part of a database.
+The code assumes that all JSON files in a directory is part of a database.

 A collection has an array of Documents.